 Experienced job seekers can also benefit from having an “interests” section, since it gives you an opportunity to present yourself as a candidate who matches a company’s culture, says Natalie Severt, a resume strategist in Poland.
-That’s especially important seeing as how more than 80% of employers worldwide say cultural fit a top hiring priority, according to a recent survey by international development firm Cubiks.
+That’s especially important seeing as how more than 80% of employers worldwide say cultural fit is a top hiring priority.

 Moreover, research by San Francisco State University organizational psychologist Kevin Eschleman suggests that people who pursue creative activities outside of work often perform better at their jobs.

 Of course, some hobbies make more sense on a resume than others.
 (Collecting those creepy troll dolls, for instance, may scare some employers.)
 Here are five types of leisure activities that belong on your CV.